Wheel of Fortune (American game show): Celebrity Wheel of Fortune

 In May 2021, ABC renewed Celebrity Wheel of Fortune for a second season, which premiered on September 26, 2021.
 In May 2022, ABC renewed Celebrity Wheel of Fortune for a third season, which premiered on September 25, 2022.
 In May 2023, ABC renewed Celebrity Wheel of Fortune for a fourth season, which premiered on September 27, 2023 by which point Blackstone had taken over as executive producer.
 In July 2023, White had signed a new deal to return as hostess of the show.
 In May 2024, ABC renewed the series for a fifth season, which was originally supposed to premiere on October 14, 2024, but after ABC announced more Monday Night Football games, the show was shelved and ABC announced that the new season would air in 2025.
 A Christmas episode premiered on December 2, 2024, with Sajak returning for one final season following his retirement from hosting the regular version back in June of the same year.
-The remaining episodes of the season began airing on April 30, 2025 with Sajak's final episode as host airing on June 10.
+The remaining episodes of the season began airing on April 30, 2025, with Sajak's final episode as host airing on June 10.
 In May 2025, ABC renewed Celebrity Wheel of Fortune for a sixth season, with Seacrest taking over as host.
 It premiered on September 26, 2025.
+On November 28, 2025, it was announced that the sixth season would continue on January 9, 2026, with the remaining two episodes of the season's first half.
+In May 2026, Celebrity Wheel of Fortune was renewed for a seventh season on ABC.
+The second half of season 6 began streaming on Disney+ and Hulu, with all episodes being available on June 12 and will air on ABC at some point.

 Reception

+The success of Wheel of Fortune itself is somewhat of a mystery.
+Everyone knows that it's a colossal hit, but no one is quite sure why ...
+I once asked [Merv Griffin] why he thought Wheel of Fortune was such a big success, and his reply was, "I could give you an answer, but I honestly have no idea." ...
+When I queried Sajak about the appeal of Wheel of Fortune, his cryptic answer was: "We're not doing MacBeth."